 Required Risk in Business and Society Course

-All undergraduates at Florida State University intending to enter a business major must complete RMI 2302, Risk in Business and Society, with a "C–" or better by the end of their sophomore year.
-Transfer students will be required to complete this course in their first semester at FSU.
+All undergraduates at Florida State University intending to enter a business major should complete RMI 2302, Risk in Business and Society, with a "C–" or better by the end of their sophomore year, but no later than their fifth mapping term.

 State of Florida Common Program Prerequisites

 The state of Florida has identified common program prerequisites for this University degree program.
 Specific prerequisites are required for admission into the upper-division program and must be completed by the student at either a community college or a state university prior to being admitted to this program.
 Students may be admitted into the University without completing the prerequisites, but may not be admitted into the program.